Prospo Logo

 • Home loan

-• Other liabilities (credit cards, personal loans, etc.)
+• Other liabilities - credit cards, personal loans, etc.

-Use the year dropdown in the Assets & Liabilities tab to view the projected balance for any specific year in the client's timeline.
+Use the year dropdown in the Assets & Liabilities tab to view the projected balance for any specific year.
+Hover over any point on the chart to see the values for that year.

 Data completeness